aadikarbhandari/aadikarbhandari/README.md

 # Hello, I'm Aadikar

-I am currently transferring my projects to aadikar.com.np and building github page.
+I am currently setting up my <a href=https://www.linkedin.com/in/aadikarbhandari/>LinkedIn</a> and transferring projects to my <a href=https://www.aadikar.com.np> website</a>.

-## Objective

-to be updated

 ## In Progress